NEW BEGINNINGS THERAPY

 His name Lionel Bailey – an enormity of nobody – clustered in a broken glass mirror of psychoanalytical perspectives, defunct and errored like a shampoo formula for growing hair – in this case wrongly used to grow a brain function or functions such as neurons for distinguishing right hemisphere decision making from left language prone hemisphere.
 Did I get that right Mr. Lionel Bailey?
 Let me know when you grow some hair, but not on your balls!
 We have already introspected and decided that you have none of either! – Which is OK.
 Unfortunately, it is too late for that to happen in the near future and if you insist in seeking such a complex dynamic, we can conclude that you have no chance.
 If in any doubt contact us via booking form and use a pen name.
 Don’t write on your balls to be reminded though, it may cause distress in searching– or so I’ve heard, especially if a (black) marker is in use.

-And so we can conclude from above examples that after an experience of trial after trial, I have exited Her Majesty Central Court at Holborn, London – highly educated on an acute syndrome of lacking testicles coupled with defunct psychoanalytic rhymes, plastered and dozed barristers, witnessing stupidity ( inciting levels of Shakespearian laughter) from HM Judges and DDJ/s better seated on the loo - indefinitely that is - and watching out for toilet signs to not bump into the Judge whilst introspecting for hairless statements of crucial court experts.
+After such experiences, I felt highly educated on an acute syndrome of lacking testicles coupled with defunct psychoanalytic rhymes, plastered and dozed barristers, witnessing stupidity ( inciting levels of Shakespearian laughter) from HM Judges and DDJ/s better seated on the loo - indefinitely that is - and watching out for toilet signs to not bump into the Judge whilst introspecting for hairless statements of crucial court experts.

-My personal affirmation also delivered as stress control in the NHS settings is that of observance, acute self-awareness and decision making as to what it is next.
-Life is never in the driving seat: you are!
+My personal affirmation also delivered as stress control in the NHS settings is that of observance, acute self-awareness and decision making as to what is next.

 Equality Act UK 2010